papajarv/Deathmarch-Witcher-TRPG/README.md

 If you'd rather run it closer to the book, almost all of the homebrew can be switched off.

 It runs on Foundry v14, built and tested against 14.363.
-It's English-only for now, and there's no build step — drop it in and it works.

 # COMMUNITY TRANSLATORS WANTED